 Spinning Rods For Steelhead

-I like longer rods when spin fishing but I will use different rods for different methods.
+I like longer rods when spin fishing but I will use and recommend a few different spinning rods for different methods.

 When float fishing for steelhead I like rods 11 to 14 feet long.
 Longer rods help with casts, they help with line control by keeping the line up off the water and with the mending of the line, and the longer rod acts like a giant shock absorber that will protect light leaders.

 Lure Fishing For Steelhead

 Lure fishing for steelhead can be a very effective and a fun way to catch steelhead.
 There are a lot of anglers that use spinning reels to cast lures.
 I use techniques that enable my clients to cover the water more effectively which in turn means more steelhead in the net.

 With lure fishing, it’s also important to know what types of lures to use to entice bites from the steelhead.
-With some lures, I will impart action to them and with other lures, I allow the lures’ own action do the job.
+With some lures, I will impart action to them, and with other lures, I allow the lures’ own action to do the job.

-Knowing what lures are the most effective and how to fish them will also help you catch more fish.
-I discuss the best lures and how I fish them on my page Best Steelhead Lures.
+Knowing which steelhead lures are the most effective and how to fish them will also help you catch more fish.

 Jig Fishing For Steelhead